 In recent years, internet access has become an essential component of daily life.

-Today’s always-online society makes it surprisingly difficult to be without dependable landline or cable-based broadband.
+Today’s always-online society makes it surprisingly difficult to be without a dependable landline or cable-based broadband.

 Mobile broadband represents a potential solution – though it isn’t without its drawbacks, as we explain below.